lab596/civiform/Contributing.md

 If the pull request does not require additional changes, the reviewer should merge it immediately after approving.
 Otherwise, once they have addressed all comments marked `(blocking)` or `nit`, the pull request author should either merge if able or re-request review and merging from a maintainer if not.
 Authors are encouraged to at least reply to `(non-blocking)` and `(if-minor)` comments if they do not address them with code changes.

-## Long-term contributions
+## Getting up to speed

-Interested in contributing on a more regular basis?
+Want to get up to speed on this project?
 Awesome!
-Please see the following to get you up to speed on the project:
+Please see the following:

 1. Read the [code of conduct](https://github.com/seattle-uat/civiform/blob/main/code_of_conduct.md)
 1. Join our [Slack workgroup](https://join.slack.com/t/civiform/shared_invite/zt-niap7ys1-RAICICUpDJfjpizjyjBr7Q)